crosstheages/public-data/patch-notes.md

   - Combo cards grade A or S will now show the cinematic of the character its arkhome is from.
   - Game window will now be put in foreground if you are in the queue and are matched.

+## 0.16.6635 Patch

+`2023-10-05 19:00 UTC`

+### Changes

+- Changed the ways we decide the deck of the AI for dungeons so it's not always the same.
+- Added a way to display the Adventure mode information popup again by clicking on the information button in the header.

+### Fixes

+- Fixed an issue where duel could start in an incorrect state and not show the dashboard.
+- Fixed an issue with the shard combine where you didn't receive the card directly but sent to the inbox.
+- Fixed some UI issue with the popup explaining Adventure mode.
+- Fixed an issues with the energy refill popup.
+- Fixed some texts in the tutorials.

 ## 0.16.6594 Patch

 `2023-10-04 15:00 UTC`